jtb89/471Proj/README.md

   For react make sure you have react downloaded

   from a second terminal differnt from the django server cd into the frontend directory if first time run "npm install" to download dependencies

   now useing matirial ui stuff for css

-  then with the django server running type  python manage.py runserver " npm run dev" still inside the frontend directory to start the react stuff and now by going to http://127.0.0.1:8000 the frontend should be loaded
+  to start the django server django server type python manage.py runserver in terminal 1 and to start react type " npm run dev" in terminal 2 still inside the frontend directory to start the react and now by going to http://127.0.0.1:8000 the frontend should be loaded

-  super user admin page log in =
-  username: user
-  email bib@email.ca
-  password: password

   may need to fix later